 Quaker worship is a shared, mostly silent seeking of the inward Light.
 Traditionally, we come together in a shared space for Meeting for Worship.
 The current coronavirus pandemic has forced us to reconsider what it means to come together in community.
 For many months our weekly Meeting for Worship happened only through remote access, and our Third Street Meetinghouse was closed and quiet.
 Beginning August 2, we will begin a hybrid–or blended– Meeting for Worship.
 A limited number of people will gather in our Third Street Meetinghouse, while others gather remotely, via Zoom.
 Whether we are in the Meetinghouse or in our own homes, we are all together in Spirit.

-We invite you to join us online or via phone for our virtual Meeting for Worship.
-See our IMM COVID-19 Resources page for the details of how to connect, including links to the Zoom meetings and information about technical support.
+We invite you to join us in-person, online or via phone for our Meeting for Worship.
+See our IMM COVID-19 Resources page for the details of how to connect remotely, including links to the Zoom meetings and information about technical support.
 See our Plans for In-Person Worship at Third Street for details and procedures for joining us in-person.

 Being in Remote Meeting for Worship

 We state that Meeting for Worship begins at 10:30 on Sunday mornings.
 Friends are asked to log onto Zoom, or call in, before 10:30 to allow time to get connected.
 If you are using Zoom on your computer for the first time, you will need to download software.
 Logging in before the meeting begins allows you to have a leisurely moment to get set up with the software.

 Logging in or calling in before 10:30 also allows Friends time to settle.
 The remote Meeting will not begin until the “host” has logged into the Zoom meeting.
 You may see or hear a message that the host has not yet arrived.